Lucha Libre Mexico City: The Ultimate Expert Guide (2024)

 I recommend seeing a show at Arena México if your schedule permits.
 Arena México is a larger arena where the major fights happen making the experience that much more exciting.

-If there’s one thing to expect at a Lucha Libre show in Mexico City, it’s excitement!
+If there’s one thing to expect at a wrestling show in CDMX, it’s excitement!
 You can feel the energy pumping from the arena as you walk up and you know you’re in for a fun night.

 When you arrive at Arena México you’ll see vendors selling food, drinks and souvenirs (don’t worry, they’ll still be there when you leave).
 The rush of people will soon have you following the flow into the arena.